-Farnham and District MRC (F&DMRC) holds lots of regular events – Click here for a diary of events over the next 6 months.
+Farnham and District MRC (F&DMRC) holds lots of regular events – click for the Diary of Events over the next few months.

 Groups take it in turn to have priority on use of the hall: 1st Wednesday in month N, 2nd O, 3rd P4 and OO, 4th OO, the 5th if there is one is used for demos.
 In practice the hall is big enough that it is rare for us not be able to put up everything each group wants, and the real importance is it determines which group is responsible for tidying up at the end of the evening!